powerhouse-industries/front-end-starter/README.md

 Authors: Oliver Farrell & Jonny Haynes
 Last Updated: 26th February 2015

 This document outlines best practices, guidelines and methodologies that should be considered and in most cases adhered to when building web applications at Ledgard Jepson.
 It is a forever evolving document and should be regularly reviewed to keep up with changes and best practices.
+It is inspired by the great work of [TMW](http://tech.tmw.co.uk/code/TMW-frontend-guidelines), [Isobar](http://isobar-idev.github.io/code-standards/) and [Sass Guidelines](http://sass-guidelin.es/).

 ## Content
 * General Guidelines